geochasm/DRCOG_Buildings/workflow.md

 ![download_osm](https://github.com/geochasm/DRCOG_Buildings/blob/master/images/osmtm_proj_pg.PNG)

  * It is recommended that you enable remote control in JOSM and use the **Edit with JOSM** button in the tasking manager.

  * This should automatically load JOSM with:
-  * The task boundary: if this doesn't load you can download the .gpx file from the task screen that can be loaded into JOSM (this is not necessary as the DRCOG building data should be trimmed to the task, but may make navigating the OSM data easier.)
+   * The task boundary; if this doesn't load you can download the .gpx file from the task screen that can be loaded into JOSM, this is not necessary as the DRCOG building data should be trimmed to the task, but may make navigating the OSM data easier.
-  * The DRCOG imagery: please use this imagery for checking alignment of data.
-If the imagery does not automatically load; add *(this/tbd)* TMS link to JOSM
+   * The DRCOG imagery; please use this imagery for checking alignment of data.
+If the imagery does not automatically load; add *(this/tbd)* TMS link to JOSM.
-  * The OpenStreetMap data layer: this is the layer you will need to compare with and merge DRCOG data into.
+   * The OpenStreetMap data layer; this is the layer you will need to compare with and merge DRCOG data into.
 If the data layer does not automatically download, or you want to bring in a bit more buffer around your task use the manual download function in JOSM.

  * Get the `.osm` file you will import by clicking the link in the **Extra Instructions**.
 This will download an OSM data file for the task in your browser's 'Downloads' directory.
  Open this .osm data file in JOSM